Tux/CSV/doc/Text-CSV.md

     `\n`, `\r`, and `\r\n`, so it is probably safer to not specify `eol` at all.
 Passing `Str` or the empty string behave the same.

-    As perl6 interprets `\r\n` as a single grapheme in input, it is dissuaded to use `\r\n` as `eol` when parsing.
+    As raku interprets `\r\n` as a single grapheme in input, it is dissuaded to use `\r\n` as `eol` when parsing.
 Please choose `Str` instead.

     When not passed in a **generating** instance, records are not terminated at